 Pay attention to the different dress codes in the evening, and find a bit of room in your luggage for the nice shoes, dress, or blazer with slacks should your first cruise have an elegant night or two.
 (For some, this still means black tie, but most male guests tend toward a simple button-down shirt and tie.)

-Most cruise ships have gyms, some have outdoor running/walking tracks, and every single ship has lots of steps, so working off your over-indulgence at the all-you-can-eat-buffet and 24-hour soft-serve station is at least within the realm of possibility.
+Most cruise ships have gyms, some have outdoor running and walking tracks, and every single ship has lots of steps, so working off your over-indulgence at the all-you-can-eat-buffet and 24-hour soft-serve station is at least within the realm of possibility.
 Pack your exercise gear and running shoes if you want a fighting chance against the “cruise ship 10” that many people gain on their first cruise.

 Many cruise ships today offer premium dining options at additional charges.
-Of course you can chow down at the pizzeria, burger joint, main dining room, and the famous cruise ship buffet morning, noon, and night; but if you want to have a more sophisticated, sit-down dinner with a higher quality of food and service, look into the specialty restaurants onboard your first cruise and prebook to ensure you’ll have a table waiting for the birthday, anniversary, or whichever special occasion you’d like to celebrate.
+Of course you can chow down at the pizzeria, burger joint, main dining room, and the famous cruise ship buffet morning, noon, and night—but if you want a more sophisticated sit-down dinner with a higher quality of food and service, look into the specialty restaurants onboard your first cruise and prebook to ensure you’ll have a table waiting for the birthday, anniversary, or whichever special occasion you’d like to celebrate.

 Even if it’s not technically required, it’s a good idea to travel with a valid passport for everyone in your family group.
 While a birth certificate may be sufficient, you want to have the freedom to drive up into the Yukon in Canada during an Alaskan cruise; and later, after you’ve properly fallen in love with cruising, to be able to pull the trigger on the international cruise departing from Barcelona or the repositioning cruise taking you from Florida to California (or vice versa) through the Panama Canal.

-If you’ve fallen in love with the rest and relaxation of your first family cruise vacation, you can often save money on booking a second cruise while you’re still onboard.
+Once you’ve fallen in love with the rest and relaxation of your first family cruise vacation, you can save money on booking a second cruise while you’re still onboard.
 Cruise lines typically offer better-than-usual incentives to get you to put a deposit down on your second cruise.